cdmoro/literature-clock/README.md

 ## Development

+### Web

-The easiest way to run the clock is to run an HTTP server and open `index.html`.
+The easiest way to run the clock is to run an HTTP server and open `index.html` and voila!.
 If you are a VSCode user, you might want to use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.

-## Quotes: CSV to JSON
+### Quotes: CSV to JSON

 I used Python to generate the JSON files (one per time if the time has quotes) with the quotes.
 The script goes through all the CSV files (one per locale) and puts the files in the appropriate folders.
-Also, the script generates an additional JSON file with statistics about the locale, such as the times with fewer quotes, the author with the most quotes, etc.
+Also, the script generates an additional JSON file with statistics per locale, such as the times with fewer quotes, the author with the most quotes, etc.

+To generate the times, simply run python `.\scripts\generate_times.py` in the root folder.
+By default, the script will generate all the JSON files, if you want to generate the JSON files for a particular locale you can add it as a parameter, i.e. `.\scripts\generate_times.py en-US` and that's it.

 ## Contact